BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 | Split phase  |       2x120 |               25 |           6000 |        US|
 | Three phase  |         230 |     3x16<br>3x25 | 11040<br>17250 |        NL|

-**Note:** typically a circuit breaker protects a group outlets in your house.
-BrewPi heating elements are dimensioned a few 100W below the maximum power of most common circuit breakers, which allows connecting some other small electrical appliances like a pump, light, or radio to the same group without problems.
+**Note:** typically a circuit breaker protects a group of outlets in a building.
+BrewPi heating elements are intentionally dimensioned a few 100W below the maximum power of most common circuit breakers.
+This allows connecting some other small electrical appliances like a pump, light, or radio to the same group without problems.

 ## Elements